 Likewise, the landscape usually determines the way in which I approach the shoot, the techniques I use, as well as the necessary gear.

-In the case of Panama, I was pretty sure that it was not going to be easy to capture the essence of the jungle, so I would need to shoot video in slow motion to appreciate the beauty of its rivers and waterfalls.
+In the case of Panama, I was sure that it was not going to be easy to capture the essence of the jungle, so I would need to shoot video in slow motion to appreciate the beauty of its rivers and waterfalls.
 I would use time-lapse to capture sunrises, sunsets and to get the movement of the clouds that form during the rainy season.
-Finally, I would need a drone to get aerial images with which to show the expansive of the jungle.
+Finally, I would need a drone to get aerial images with which to show the vast expansion of the jungle.

 Below I will describe my experiences in a few locations in Panama.
-I will also include the details of how I recorded the images that are part of my film entitled “Deep in the Rainforest”.
+I will also include the details of how I recorded the images that are part of my film titled “Deep in the Rainforest”.

 Within the park, it is impossible not to feel the authenticity of this undisrupted natural space.
 It is the habitat of more than 1300 species of plants, 525 species of birds, 105 species of mammals, 79 species of reptiles and 55 species of amphibians.

-One of the highlights of the park is the Camino de Cruces, a 10km trail that goes from one side of the park to the other.
+One of the highlights of the park is Camino de Cruces, a 10km trail that goes from one side of the park to the other.
 It has historical fame as it was the route used by the Spanish in the sixteenth century to transport merchandise between the Pacific Ocean and the Atlantic.
 Today this path allows you to comfortably discover the park and its natural beauty.